ben2002/time-tracker/README.md

 # time-tracker
-full stack time tracking app with React and node
+full stack time tracking app with react and node

+- User based with JWT-login
+- Track your time for your projects